Overview

 From design to release

-I worked closely with engineers to clarify logic, handle edge cases, and adapt specs as constraints emerged.
-I supported QA and rollout to ensure consistency across integrated and non-integrated services.
+I collaborated with engineers to clarify logic, refine specs, and handle edge cases as constraints arose.
+I supported Design Assurance and rollout to maintain consistency across integrated and non-integrated services.

 Key improvements